atetz/atetz.github.io/_src/posts/Integration-sandbox-intro.md

 ---
-title: I built a sandbox to test integration platforms.
+title: I built a sandbox to test integration platforms
 date: 2025-09-05
 ---
 Say you're in the market for a new integration solution and you want to try a few out before committing.
 Nearly every platform offers demos or trials.
 But what then?
 How are you going to decide whether to fully invest (time, money, training) based on a limited trial experience that may not reflect real-world usage?